Posted in: Stress, You & Your Family

 Most of us have a variety of things we want to do for fun and relaxation.
 But even going over this list can become stressful!
 In the little time you have, do you want to learn to bake bread, read a good book, take a yoga class, watch TV, or get out for a walk?
 Keep things simple and doable.
 In advance, choose a couple of things you consistently look forward to doing and can realistically build into your schedule.

 Staying socially connected is really important right now.
-In addition to other challenges teachers face during COVID, working from home and being physically isolated from other teachers and staff can add to this stress.
+In addition to other challenges teachers face during COVID, working from home when required and being physically isolated from other teachers and staff can add to this stress.
 Just as you may be doing with friends or family, make an effort to stay connected to the teaching community you used to engage with every day.

 Try to schedule a regular check-in with colleagues, once a day or once a week.
 This can be a way to support each other and talk through common challenges you face, like ways to adapt education plans, or responding to parent communications and concerns.
 In addition to talking about possible solutions to challenges, simply sharing your frustrations with a trusted colleague may help to release some of your stress.
 And these check-ins don’t have to be limited to work topics – work/life balance is something many are struggling with right now.